 What Causes High Testosterone in Men?

-More often, abnormally elevated T levels are a result of anabolic steroid use.
-“Anabolic steroids that guys take to boost their athletic performance and build muscle mass can have between 10 and 30 times the testosterone of a prescribed TRT dose,” says Calvert.
+Often, abnormally elevated T levels are a result of anabolic steroid use.
+“Androgenic/Anabolic steroids that guys take to boost their athletic performance and build muscle mass can have between 10 and 30 times the testosterone of a prescribed TRT dose,” says Calvert.

 Another way that TRT can excessively elevate your testosterone levels is if you choose topical TRT.
 If you don’t wash all of the testosterone cream or gel off of your hands after application, you could accidentally transfer more of it onto your skin than prescribed.
 The simple fix: scrub up with soap and water after you use them.